 How far in advance do I need to call?
 How can I get a face-to-face interpreter in the providers' office?

 Member Services will help you set up the doctor's visit.
 They will get someone to go to the visit with you.
-Superior recommends you call at least two (2) Business Days (48 hours) before your visit to coordinate for a face-to-face interpreter.
+Please call at least two business days (48 hours) before your/your child's visit.